libxkbcommon 1.13.0

 Parameters

-flagsOptional flags for the iterator, or 0.
+flagsOptional flags for the batch, or 0.

 Returns